Glasgow Green: History

 In 1450, King James II granted the parkland to Bishop William Turnbull and the people of Glasgow.
 The Green then looked quite different from the Green today.
 It was an uneven, swampy area made up of several distinct "greens" (separated by the Camlachie and Molendinar Burns): the High Green; the Low Green; the Calton Green; and the Gallowgate Green.
 In the centuries that followed, the parkland was used for grazing, washing and bleaching linen, drying fishing nets, and recreational activities like swimming.
-In 1732, Glasgow’s first steamie, called the Washhouse, opened on the banks of the Camlachie Burn.
+In 1732, Glasgow's first steamie, called the Washhouse, opened on the banks of the Camlachie Burn.

 From 25 December 1745 to 3 January 1746, Bonnie Prince Charlie's army camped in Flesher's Haugh (privately owned at the time, but would become part of Glasgow Green in 1792); Charlie demanded that the town supply his army with fresh clothing and footwear.

-Famously, in 1765, the Green was the site of a historic inspiration: The inventor James Watt was strolling across it when he hit upon the idea of the separate condenser for the steam engine.
-This invention is credited by some as having sparked the Industrial Revolution.
+In 1765, the Green was the site where inventor James Watt was strolling, when he hit upon the idea of the separate condenser for the steam engine.

 In 1792, Glasgow extended the parkland to the east by purchasing an additional stretch of land, known as Fleshers' Haugh from Patrick Bell of Cowcaddens.